4th Armored Division (United States)

 The 4th Armored Division was an armored division of the United States Army that earned distinction while spearheading General Patton's Third Army in the European theater of World War II.

 The 4th Armored Division, unlike most other U.S. armored divisions during World War II, did not officially adopt a nickname for the division during the war.
 However, their unofficial nickname "Name Enough" came into use postwar; the division commander having said, "Fourth Armored Division was name enough"; "They shall be known by their deeds alone."
 The 4th was named the "Breakthrough" division in 1954, but that name was eventually discontinued.

 History

 The 4th Armored Division was activated prior to American entry into World War II on 15 April 1941 at Pine Camp, New York under the command of Brigadier General Henry W. Baird.
 The division was formed with a 3,800-man cadre from the 1st Armored Division, and was augmented during May with over 6,000 draftees chiefly hailing from the Northeastern, Mid-Atlantic, and Midwestern United States; the largest number, over 2,000, came from Fort Dix, New Jersey, with others from Fort Niagara and Camp Upton, New York, Camp Lee, Virginia, Fort George G. Meade, Maryland, Fort Thomas, Kentucky, Fort Hayes, Ohio, Fort Benjamin Harrison, Indiana, and the New Cumberland reception center, Pennsylvania.
+By July there were 12,000 men in the division.
 In October, the division furnished a cadre to form the 5th Armored Division.